amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

                      **kwargs)
 ```

 Here's what happens.
-First we initialize the stem of the DenseNet architecture - this is the convolution and pooling part from table-1.
+First, we initialize the stem of the DenseNet architecture - this is the `convolution and pooling` part from table-1.

 This part of the code does that:
 ```python